Body Psychotherapy in St. Ives

-Several significant qualifications (including up to doctoral degree level) in body psychotherapy, clinical psychology, family therapy and group therapy.
+Several significant certificates, diplomas and degrees (including two doctoral level degrees) in body psychotherapy, clinical psychology, family therapy and group therapy.

 Fifteen years' experience as a psychological therapist in the NHS and in private practice, working in the community, on acute inpatient wards and secure environments.
 Prior to this, another five years' experience as a university academic researching in the field of psychotherapy, with published papers.

 Member organisations *